spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

 * Pie chart together with the savings per namespaces (that affected the most savings).

 The workload savings list shows your actual right-sizing savings per workload.
-These are the workloads that were optimized based on automated recommendations:
+These are the workloads that were optimized automatically based on Ocean's recommendations.

 >Note: Only down-sizing recommendations apply.